 This is different to how the electrical current presents at the welding torch.

-Conclusion on Welding Stainless Steel With the Goplus Welder
+Conclusion On Welding Stainless Steel With Your Goplus Welder

 Stainless steel sucks power out of a welder.
 And the Goplus is too underpowered for welding stainless steel.